kr-colab/disperseNN2/docs/source/vignette.rst

 .. note::

-   Here, we ran only 1,000 spatial generations to speed things up; but this strategy should be used cautiously because isolation-by-distance is usually weaker with fewer spatial generations.
+   Here, we ran only 1,000 spatial generations to speed things up; this strategy should be used cautiously because isolation-by-distance is usually weaker with fewer spatial generations.
 In the ``disperseNN2`` analysis we ran 100,000 generations spatial.

 And to recapitate the tree sequences output by ``SLiM``: